JunLingSmartly/jjlbi-frontend/README.md

-# 鱼智能 BI
+# Jin智能 BI

-This project is initialized with [鱼智能 BI](https://pro.ant.design).
+This project is initialized with [Jin智能 BI](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare